Deafheaven: New Bermuda, Ordinary Corrupt Human Love and 10 Years Gone (2015–2020)

 In July 2015, Deafheaven began teasing their third studio album for a possible October 2015 release through Epitaph Records' sister label Anti- with a short video featuring new music clips, studio footage and views of a rocky coastline.
 On July 28, 2015, the band announced their third studio album, titled New Bermuda, which was released on October 2, 2015, through Anti-.
 New Bermuda was named the 12th best album of the year in 2015 Spin magazine.

-The band started working on the follow up to New Bermuda in January 2018, when they announced they were in the studio working on a new album, scheduled for release later in the year.
+The band started working on the follow-up to New Bermuda in January 2018, when they announced they were in the studio working on a new album, scheduled for release later in the year.
 On April 17, 2018, the band released "Honeycomb", the lead single to their fourth studio album Ordinary Corrupt Human Love.
 On June 12, 2018, a new track from the new album titled "Canary Yellow" was released.
 The album was released on July 13, 2018 through Anti-.
 It received widespread acclaim from critics.

 On December 7 it was announced that the single "Honeycomb" was nominated for a Grammy Award for Best Metal Performance.

 The band released a B-side from their fourth album, "Black Brick", on February 27, 2019.
 The band released a 10-year commemorative live-in-studio record, called 10 Years Gone, on December 4, 2020.
 The release notes of the record stated that the band was "thankful [they] were able to do this project and that fans have stuck with [them] as [they] make new music for 2021," hinting at an upcoming studio album.

-Infinite Granite (2021–present)
+Infinite Granite (2021–2024)

-On June 7, 2021 the band wiped their social media pages, and posted a teaser video with the date "08.20.21" on their official website as well as to their social media outlets.
+On June 7, 2021, the band wiped their social media pages, and posted a teaser video with the date "08.20.21" on their official website as well as to their social media outlets.
 Two days later, a new single entitled "Great Mass of Color" was released to streaming services.
 It features a shoegaze style with clean vocals, a departure from the black metal influences of their previous albums.
 It was then revealed to be the lead single to the band's fifth studio album, entitled Infinite Granite.

+In April 2023, Deafheaven headlined the Roadburn Festival in the Netherlands, performing Sunbather (for its 10-year anniversary) and Infinite Granite in full on consecutive nights.

+On February 7, 2024, the band posted a teaser video to announce their signing with Roadrunner Records.

+Lonely People with Power (2025–present)

+In January 2025, Deafheaven began teasing their sixth studio album, Lonely People with Power Shortly after, the band announced the release of a new single, "Magnolia," accompanied by an official music video.
+The album was released on 28 March 2025.
+It reintroduced the black metal elements that were largely absent on Infinite Granite.